What is self-control?

 Moreover, patients with predominantly right front lesions show empathy deficits: self-control is necessary to tone down one’s self-perspective and to allow the perception of others’ perspectives.

-At last, patients with right-sided frontotemporal dementia show aggressive, antisocial and other socially undesirable behaviours.
-Taken together, much evidence suggests that the right prefrontal cortex is involved in the human capacity of self-control or behavioural inhibition.
+At last, patients with right-sided frontotemporal dementia show aggressive, antisocial and other socially undesirable behaviors.
+Taken together, much evidence suggests that the right prefrontal cortex is involved in the human capacity of self-control or behavioral inhibition.

 5. Self-control is linked to successful outcomes